5/31/2022

 National Geographic Live

-As a leading underwater photographer for National Geographic, Brian Skerry likes to recall an especially magical moment on the job.
+As a leading underwater photographer for National Geographic and one of the premiere speakers with National Geographic Live, National Geographic’s touring series that brings to life the awe-inspiring stories of National Geographic Explorers, Brian Skerry likes to recall an especially magical moment on the job.
 This particular assignment involved so many risks and unknowns, he worried he couldn’t pull it off.
-Skerry journeyed to the sub-Antarctic waters near New Zealand, to photograph newly discovered right whales never captured on camera before.

 1/3/2020